Elizabeth of Denmark, Electress of Brandenburg

-Elizabeth of Denmark, Norway, and Sweden (24 June 1485 – 10 June 1555) was a Danish princess who became Electress of Brandenburg as the spouse of Joachim I Nestor, Elector of Brandenburg.
-She was the daughter of King Hans of Denmark, Norway and Sweden and his spouse, Christina of Saxony.
+Elizabeth of Denmark, Norway, and Sweden (24 June 1485 – 10 June 1555) was a Danish princess who became Electress of Brandenburg as the wife of Joachim I Nestor, Elector of Brandenburg.
+She was the daughter of King Hans of Denmark, Norway and Sweden, and Christina of Saxony.

 Biography

 As a child, Elizabeth was close to her brother, the future Christian II of Denmark.
 She was able to read and write in both Danish and German.
 On 10 April 1502 she married Joachim I Nestor, Elector of Brandenburg, in a double wedding alongside her uncle, the future Frederick I of Denmark, and her sister-in-law Anna of Brandenburg.
 Elizabeth and Joachim got along quite well during the first twenty years of their marriage and co-existed harmoniously.
 She received her mother in 1507, attended her brother Christian's wedding in 1515 and received Christian in 1523.

 Her spouse was a pugnacious adherent of Roman Catholic orthodoxy during the Reformation.
 In 1523, she attended a sermon of Martin Luther's with her brother and her sister-in-law and became a convinced Protestant.
 In 1527, she received the Protestant communion in public: this meant a public break with the Catholic Church, and caused a conflict with her husband.
 In 1528, her husband asked a clerical council from the Catholic Church if he should divorce, execute or isolate her if she refused to renounce her new conviction.
 The church council replied that he should have her imprisoned.

 Elizabeth escaped to the court of her uncle, John, Elector of Saxony, and a public debate broke out: the Protestant monarchs and her brother supported her, Luther supported her freedom to leave her husband for her religion, and she declared that she would return only if she was allowed to keep her convictions and if her husband renounced his adultery and his interest in astrology.
 Otherwise, she suggested that they separate, referring to the separation of her own parents in 1504.
 She was given a residence near Wittenberg.
 Her husband refused to give her an allowance and forbade her sons to visit her.
 In 1532, her uncle died and her brother was imprisoned, and she thereby lost her supporters.

 In 1535, Elizabeth's husband died and her sons asked her to return to Brandenburg, but changed their minds when she made the demand that the parishes in her dowry lands be made Protestant.
 She finally returned in 1545 and stayed in Spandau.

 The marriage of her son Joachim II Hector, Elector of Brandenburg, to Hedwig Jagiellon did not please Elizabeth.
 Catholic services were held for Hedwig in her private chapel, and the Dowager Electress was also unhappy because Hedwig could not speak German.